 Advantages of hiring an outsourcing partner:

 - Scope of work.
 Even the most talented freelancers are limited in what they can do because of their inability to consult with a team of other tech experts.
-A full-time partner, on the other hand, has a much wider range of tools available for professional web development.
+A full-time partner, on the other hand, has a much wider range of tools available for custom web development.

 - Additional services.
 When you hire an outsourcing company, you receive not only a WordPress developer, but also other employees, including QAs, HRs, and project managers all organized in one team.